 The most obvious challenge for an IP geolocation registry would be the sensitivity of location information.
 While generalized location information may not be particularly sensitive (location within a state or county, for instance), precise information could be a much more volatile issue, principally with regard to security.
 Some concerns could be reduced by assigning responsibility for this data to ISPs instead of a large database like WHOIS.
 This would have the additional benefit of increasing the accuracy of the information, by making its collection part of a more localized process.

 Clearly, there are substantial benefits that result from accurate, precise location information.
 Businesses are better able to serve clients, consumers can identify locally accessible goods and service more easily, and the possibility of location mistakes can be reduced.

 The biggest challenge to the development of an IP geolocation registry – privacy concerns – remains an important issue to address.
-Given the many positive benefits of accurate mapping, and the desire of both consumers and producers to improve the quality of content provided, it seems like a worthwhile challenge to undertake.Read the other articles
+Given the many positive benefits of accurate mapping, and the desire of both consumers and producers to improve the quality of content provided, it seems like a worthwhile challenge to undertake.Read other articles